ReeseDykman/Web3A2/README.md

   - [Build a Modal Component in ReactJS and TailwindCSS](https://www.youtube.com/watch?v=dEGbXY-8YtU) by Your Code Lab.

 ### **Acknowledgments**
-Special thanks to the instructors and peers who provided guidance and feedback throughout the development process.
+Special thanks to the our instructor Randy Connolly who taught us all we know!.

 ---